emir91/routes-transition/README.md

-# Sync Routes Example
+# Routes Transition Example

-Move State into Routes to Create Deep Links
+Animate moving from one location to another